OperationRecon/UoT-EE432-project/README.md

 Note that the default password value is a VERY WEAK password and poses a significant threath to the security of the interface.
 Therefore, it is recommended that it be changed after the initial setup.

-#### For Administrators

-1. Login using assigned ID and password (initially, password is "admin").
-2. Manage Users (Add, Update, Delete, View)
-3. Manage Subjects and Subject Groups
-4. Oversee Enrollments and Grades

-#### For Teachers

-1. Login using assigned ID and password (initially, password is the same as ID)
-2. View and manage assigned subject groups
-3. Assign grades to students in their subject groups

-#### For Students
+### General Usage

-1. Login using assigned ID and password (initially, password is the same as ID)
+1. Login using your assigned ID and password.
-2. enroll and drop-out subjects
-3. View grades, semesters, and enrollments
+2. Upon first login, all users should change their initial password.
+3. Use the `help` command to view available commands for your user role.
+4. Admin users have access to all commands, while teachers and students have limited access based on their roles.
+5. Attempting to use an unavailable command will result in an error message.

 #### General Notes

-- All users should change their initial password upon first login
+- All users should change their initial password upon first login.
-- Passwords must meet specific strength criteria (details in password change function)
+- Passwords must meet specific strength criteria (details in password change function).
-- The system includes safeguards to prevent deleting the last admin user
+- The system prevents deletion of the last admin user to ensure continued system access.
+- A command is available to set the current semester, which is necessary for subject enrollment.
+- A subject group must be created before any enrollment could be made.
+- Enrollment is only possible for subject groups in the current semester.
+- The system enforces minimum and maximum unit limits for enrollments, with prerequisites and corequisites check.
+- Special "force enroll" and "force drop out" commands are available to bypass normal restrictions.

 ### User Types and ID Generation